top of page

 Extracurricular Planning

-But which activities are meaningful?
+Which activities are meaningful?
 Should you join all of those clubs?
 Is it better to be well-rounded, or "pointy"?
-In what ways are you choosing to demonstrate your interest in not only your career interests but the world around you?
 What does "leadership" look like?
 Should you do a "passion project" or participate in a research opportunity?
 What about summer programs?

-We'll look at all of the unique, effective, balanced, and FUN ways you can explore the things you're interested in while in high school, with a keen focus on balance, because balance matters!
+We'll look at all of the unique, effective, balanced, and FUN ways you can explore the things you're interested in while in high school, with a keen focus on balance, because...
+YOLO!

 Location icon with graduation cap